billwear/maas-docs/maas-in-thirty-minutes-5360.md

 The DNS in the DNS forwarder field should be pre-populated with `8.8.8.8`, but you can change it if you like to another DNS provider.

 > ⚠️ **Note**
 > During setup, you might notice the following text displayed as a banner: **"Boot image import process not started ...
-Visit the boot images page to start the import."** Don't worry, this will go away once MAAS has downloaded what it needs.
+Visit the boot images page to start the import."** This will go away once MAAS has downloaded what it needs.
 Don't click on the link in the banner.

 Scroll down and click the green **Continue** button.
 You should then see the **Images** screen.
 This is where you can tell MAAS which images to automatically download and keep synchronized.
 For now, just leave the selections as they are and *Continue*.